 ***Full-scale policy conference taking place online***

-This conference will consider priorities for the rollout of the second wave of T Levels, the lessons learned from rolling out the first wave, as well as wider priorities for improving the provision and outlook post-pandemic.
+This conference will assess the rollout of the second wave of T Levels so far, lessons learned from the first wave, wider priorities for improving provision, and the outlook post-pandemic.

 The agenda will bring out latest thinking on:

-- the second wave of T Levels - experience so far and continuing with implementation
+- the rollout of T Levels so far and continuing with implementation

 Our forums are known for attracting strong interest from policymakers and stakeholders.
-Places have been reserved by officials from the Department for Education; the Cabinet Office; the Department for International Trade; and the Department for the Economy, NI; the Department of Education, NI; the DWP; the Education & Training Inspectorate, NI; the Institute for Apprenticeships and Technical Education; the Intellectual Property Office; the Ministry of Justice; the UK Space Agency; the Valuation Office Agency; and the Welsh Government.
-Also due to attend are representatives from Acland Burghley School, London; City & Guilds; Gatsby Charitable Foundation; Hodder Education; Kirklees College; Kiteuk Education & Exams Consultancy; Lancashire Skills and Employment Hub; Manchester Metropolitan University; National Collaborative Outreach Programme; National Education Union; Network Rail Infrastructure; Newbury College; Ofqual; Shaw Trust; Sheffield City Council; St Crispins Secondary School, Berkshire; Telford and Wrekin Virtual School; Telford College; The Institution of Engineering and Technology; The Musicians' Union; University College Birmingham; and York College.
+Places have been reserved by officials from the Department for Education; the Cabinet Office; the Department for International Trade; the Department for the Economy, NI; the Department of Education, NI; the DWP; the Education & Training Inspectorate, NI; the Institute for Apprenticeships and Technical Education; the Intellectual Property Office; the Ministry of Justice; the UK Space Agency; the Valuation Office Agency; and the Welsh Government.
+Also due to attend are representatives from Academies Enterprise Trust; Acland Burghley School, London; Bury College; City & Guilds; Cogent Skills; Gatsby Charitable Foundation; Hodder Education; Kirklees College; Kiteuk Education & Exams Consultancy; Lancashire Skills and Employment Hub; Manchester Metropolitan University; National Collaborative Outreach Programme; National Education Union; Network Rail Infrastructure; Newbury College; Ofqual; Shaw Trust; Sheffield City Council; St Crispins Secondary School, Berkshire; Telford and Wrekin Virtual School; Telford College; The Institution of Engineering and Technology; The Musicians' Union; University College Birmingham; and York College.

 Overall, we expect speakers and attendees to be a senior and informed group including Members of both Houses of Parliament, senior government and regulatory officials involved in this area of policy, as well as from schools, colleges, multi-academy trusts, universities, academics, local authorities, think tanks, qualification and training providers, sector skills councils, employers, education suppliers, awarding bodies, exam boards, learned societies, advocacy groups, law firms, education consultancies, publishers, charities, teaching unions, parents groups, SEND groups, together with reporters from the national and specialist media.